 The ParaGolfer is an all-terrain vehicle so – no matter where the ball ends up: in the rough, the woods or even a bunker — the versatile apparatus can get there.
 Even locations that are off-limits to traditional golf cars, such as the pristine grass that covers the green, are free game for a roving ParaGolfer.

-It was co-developed by Anthony Netto, who also founded the Stand Up and Play Foundation.
+It was co-developed by Anthony Netto, who also founded the Stand Up and Play Foundation and the Ottobock company.

 Netto, an avid golfer, was injured in a gruesome auto accident back in 1994 that left him paralyzed from the waist down.
 Such an unspeakable tragedy could have bred contempt in Netto’s heart, but instead it inspired him to design a vehicle that would help disabled individuals become active again.
 We currently have two ParaGolfer units.
 DuPont provided the funds for the first and Sweet Frog the second.
 We are always interested in talking to individuals or companies who would be willing to help fund our next Paragolfer.
 Unfortunately, we have many, many more interested athletes than we have equipment to handle them.

 While there’s no doubt that the ParaGolfer is an invaluable tool, it should be made clear that all physically disabled individuals are encouraged to register for the program, not only those who would need to use the ParaGolfer.

 If you or someone you know is debating whether or not to come out, don’t think twice.
 If you are disabled and would like to sign up for a clinic, call Sheltering Arms a call at 804-764-5275.
 Those interested in helping with the clinic as a volunteer may contact Doug Chaffins at 804-357-8066.
 Individuals, companies or Corporations interested in making a donation, please call Windy Hill at 804-794-0010 and speak with Janet Phillips or Bob Fahy.

 Special Olympics Golf